datarightplus/datarightplus-website/docs/library.md

 The Sharing Arrangement V2 specification is a next generation implementation of a data sharing arrangement.
 It is intended to achieve the same  objectives of Sharing Arrangement V1 but provide for an intent based pattern facilitating multiple authorisation patterns and lifecycle monitoring.

 {% include spec_releases_table.html repo="datarightplus-sharing-arrangement-v2" name="draft-authors-datarightplus-sharing-arrangement-v2" releases="" %}

+## Energy Account Switch V1

+The Energy Account Switch V1 specification provides a mechanism for initiating an energy account opening process at a target Provider.
+It is intended to be a first class action to be introduced into the Consumer Data Right.

+{% include spec_releases_table.html repo="datarightplus-energy-account-switch-v1" name="draft-authors-datarightplus-energy-switch-v1" releases="" %}

 # Data Resource Sets